Province of Valladolid: Most populous municipalities

-Immigrants in Valladolid represent 4,81% of the population.
-Today immigrants with a residence card in Valladolid number 25,324.

 Patrimony

 The province has a total of 188 monuments considered as objects of Cultural Interest.
 A large part of them are castles, churches and historical sites, although there are also archaeological sites or files.
 In the case of the churches and monasteries are wide variety of architectural styles, including the preromanesque, romanesque, gothic, renaissance and baroque.

 Castles of Valladolid

 The province of Valladolid is one of the European regions with more castles and that they are being improved for the use and enjoyment of all people.
 The importance of the castles in this territory was such that it have an own type of model called escuela de Valladolid ("School of Valladolid").
 These are the preserved castles in the province of Valladolid: